couchbaselabs/docs-ng/content/query-language/language-reference.markdown

 * `OFFSET` Clause.
 This clause can optionally follow a `LIMIT` clause.
 If you specify and offset, this many objects are omitted from the result set before enforcing a specified `LIMIT`.
 This clause must be an integer.

-* `OVER` Clause.
-This clause can optionally follow a `FROM` clause.
-This will join attributes at multiple paths within a document.
-If a document contains a nested array, this clause will have each of the array elements joined within the document.
-The joined elements will them become input for further query operations.
-If the item

 ###Examples